auth0/docs/articles/quickstart/spa/vuejs/02-calling-an-api.md

 ## Add the Audience

 The API backend you created above expects API calls to have a JSON Web Token for authorization.
-To do this, you must instruct Auth0 to emit an access token in JWT format.
-This is done by supplying the API identifier when your users authenticate, telling Auth0 which API you want an access token for.
+To do this, you must instruct Auth0 to issue an access token in JWT format.
+This is done by supplying the API identifier in an `audience` parameter when users authenticate, telling Auth0 which API you want an access token for.

 Open `auth_config.json` in the root of the project and make sure that a value for `audience` is exported along with the other settings.
 The value for `audience` should be the "API identifier" for the API you created above: